 Should conservation education and awareness be included in the syllabus?
-Personally, I think it should be included.
+I think it should be included.
 I remember doing a short survey on the same.
-It was a survey carried out by an environment organization.
+It was a survey carried out by an environmental organization.
 Am yet to know what transpired after we gave our thoughts.

-At what point were you exposed to the conservation education?
+At what point were you exposed to conservation education?
 How was it done?
-Did you get an opportunity to understand its importance.
+Did you get an opportunity to understand its importance?
 Or was done just as a by the way.

 As much I grew up loving nature and animals to be specific.
 It was a passion nurtured by the animals I was exposed to.
 My dad loves animals and he did much of my introduction to this animal world.
 I always accompanied him.
 My free time was dedicated to animals.

 I guess this contributed to my few friends while growing up.
-I always find comfort spending time with animals.
+I always find comfort in spending time with animals.
 I still do.
-They have an effect on my moods and motivation.
-I could be having a terrible day but a five minutes with animals, fixed everything.
+They affect my moods and motivation.
+I could be having a terrible day but five minutes with animals, fixed everything.
 At least that’s how I feel.

-It was in high school that I really got an exposure to wildlife and nature.
+It was in high school that I got exposure to wildlife and nature.
 This was through Wildlife Club that I was lucky to chair for two years.
-We didn’t have much activities as I wanted.
+We didn’t have many activities as I wanted.
 We mainly planted trees and kept rabbits at some point.
 Materials were limited and this was a major limitation.

 Importance of conservation education and awareness

-- It will help shape the young generation to the right direction in issues regarding nature.
+- It will help shape the young generation in the right direction in issues regarding nature.

 - It will promote creativity and critical thinking.
 Hence cultivating leadership qualities.